ayushjaiswal22/Synapse/README.md

 You can't use the distribution version of caffe or protobuf, those need to be compiled as some code needed special adaptations.

-  **Note:** You don't need to install pycaffe separately, we included pycaffe in our repository with small changes needed for our research([cuDNN v5](https://github.com/rbgirshick/caffe-fast-rcnn/issues/14)).
+  **Note:** You don't need to install pycaffe separately, we included pycaffe in our repository with small changes needed for our research([cuDNN](https://github.com/rbgirshick/caffe-fast-rcnn/issues/14)).

 ### Requirements: hardware
 1. For training smaller networks (ZF, VGG_CNN_M_1024) a good GPU (e.g., Titan, K20, K40, ...) with at least 3G of memory suffices